altocodenl/tagaway/readme.md

          - Repurpose hasAccess to receive an optional channel argument.
       - Download piv

-      - Fix rotated pivs height
       - When deleting piv, delete it from any channels that contain it
+      - When renaming channel, rename c:: tag

       - Delete text or piv from channel by id: DELETE /channel/ID/ID/messageID
          - implicit channel deletion when last element of the channel is deleted. this happens automatically through redis.
          - if last instance of a certain piv in the channel, remove the c:: tag from it
-      - When renaming channel, rename c:: tag
    - Web client:
       - Enter your name, remember it in localstorage
       - Make call to GET /channel/id